websemantics/stone-theme/README.md

 ## Contribution

-Contributions to the project is accepted in the form of feedback, bug reports and even better - pull requests :)
+Contributions to this project is accepted in the form of feedback, bug reports and even better - pull requests :)

 ## Resources